Earthblood/Toe/README.md

 TOE
 =================

-TOE is a one or two player tic tac toe game for Android featuring multiple skill levels when playing in one player mode.
+A one or two player Tic Tac Toe game for Android featuring multiple skill levels when playing in one player mode.

 TOE was designed to maintain a **minSdkVersion="7"** using the following frameworks and patterns:

-*Frameworks:*
+*Frameworks*

 * Gradle
 * Roboguice